Anonymous642/RESPEC-CFA/README.md

 Once compiled, in STM32CubeIDE right click both SpecCFA-TZ_NonSecure and SpecCFA-TZ_Secure and select "Clean Project".

-## Configuring ReSpec-CFA
+## Configuring RESPEC-CFA

-ReSpec-CFA's prototype supports three speculation strategies: Prefix, Huffman, and SpecCFA's subpath speculation.
-By default, ReSpec-CFA is configured for the temperature sensor with all three strategies enabled and support for 8 subpaths.
+RESPEC-CFA's prototype supports three speculation strategies: Prefix, Huffman, and SpecCFA's subpath speculation.
+By default, RESPEC-CFA is configured for the temperature sensor with all three strategies enabled and support for 8 subpaths.
 We provide all subpath definitions and Huffman tables used during our evaluation in the `cflogs` directory.
-Whether using provided test values or custom definitions, ReSpec-CFA must be reconfigured appropriately for each test.
+Whether using provided test values or custom definitions, RESPEC-CFA must be reconfigured appropriately for each test.

 ### Enabling Speculation